Program Director: Dr. Steven Wang

 Rotations in Oral and Maxillofacial Surgery are scheduled at the following affiliated institutions:

 Hospital of the University of Pennsylvania (HUP) – The Department of Oral and Maxillofacial Surgery, located on the 4th floor of the South Pavilion of the Perelman Center for Advanced Medicine, is a multidisciplinary group of medical and dental specialists whose services include: oral and maxillofacial surgery, oral medicine, orthodontics, and maxillofacial prosthetics.
-The Oral and Maxillofacial Surgery Service provides a broad range of surgical treatments that include correction of congenital and traumatic deformities of the jaws; treatment of tumors, cysts, and infections of the jaws; surgery of temporomandibular joint; surgical treatment of obstructive sleep apnea; surgical placement of dental implants; facial cosmetic surgery; and dentoalveolar surgeries.
-The oral and maxillofacial surgery suites are also equipped with state-of-the-art monitoring equipment for the delivery of sedation and general anesthesia during in-office procedures.
-In addition, the department is responsible for all hospital facial trauma on a three-month rotation cycle with Otorhinolaryngology and Plastic Surgery.
+The Oral and Maxillofacial Surgery Service provides a broad range of surgical treatments that include correction of congenital and traumatic deformities of the jaws; treatment of tumors, cysts, cancers, and infections of the jaws; surgery of temporomandibular joint disorders; surgical treatment of obstructive sleep apnea; surgical placement of dental implants; facial cosmetic surgery; and dentoalveolar surgeries.
+The oral and maxillofacial surgery suites are also equipped with state-of-the-art monitoring equipment for the delivery of sedation and general anesthesia during in-office procedures

-Penn Presbyterian Medical Center – A member of the University of Pennsylvania Health System, Presbyterian offers patients a full array of state-of-the-art services, from primary and family care to the most complex medical and surgical treatment by a world-renowned team of medical professionals.
-The Department of Oral and Maxillofacial Surgery provides the rotating resident a unique one-to-one learning experience.
-The service performs a full scope of oral and maxillofacial surgery, including dentoalveolar surgery, salivary gland lesions, implants, orthognathic surgery, nerve repair, facial trauma and others.
+Penn Presbyterian Medical Center – A member of the University of Pennsylvania Health System, Presbyterian Medical Center offers patients a full array of state-of-the-art services, from primary and family care to the most complex medical and surgical treatment by a world-renowned team of medical professionals.
+The Department of Oral and Maxillofacial Surgery provides the rotating resident an excellent learning experience.
+The service performs a full scope of oral and maxillofacial surgery, including dentoalveolar surgery, benign pathology and complex reconstruction, dental and zygomatic implants, orthognathic surgery, TMJ surgery, nerve repair, and others.
+Penn Presbyterian Medical Center is also the health system’s level 1 trauma center, and the OMFS department is responsible for all hospital facial trauma on a three-week rotation cycle with Otorhinolaryngology and Plastic Surgery.
+The clinic is located in the 5th floor of the Wright-Saunders Building, and it is fully equipped with modern imaging, monitors, and sedation units for outpatient sedation and minor oral surgical procedures.

 Philadelphia Veterans Administration Medical Center — Located two blocks from the Hospital of’ the University of Pennsylvania, the hospital has an active Oral and Maxillofacial Surgery Service.
 The service handles many aspects of oral surgery, including dentoalveolar surgery, preprosthetic surgery, implantology, and facial trauma.
 Fifth-year residents function as the chief resident during their rotation at the VA Medical Center, giving them the unique opportunity to serve patients with similar responsibilities given to chief residents at the main campus, located at HUP.
 Residents work directly with the attending for a well-structured educational experience.